Welcome to my ultimate guide on how to start a book blog, grow your audience, and make an income from book blogging.

 What are the best affiliate programs to join?

-You should also sign up for Amazon Associates.
+Personally, I think you should sign up for Amazon Associates.

 Amazon is the world’s most trusted online store with a huge library of great books.
 As such, people are more likely to purchase something from them via your affiliate links.